conc2304/gravity-scavenger/README.md

             - In order to skew the probbility of dropping certain pickups versus others.
 EnemyStats has a probabilty map that maps the prefabs index to a probability range.
     - **Uncategorized Scripts**
         - `ShipController.cs`:
-            - Responsible for the movement and control of the player's space ship via mouse and keyboard.
+            - Responsible for the movement and control of the player's spaceship via mouse and keyboard.
             - The ship rotates to face the user's mouse on screen, by translating the angle of the mouse to the player in camera view.
             - On left mouse button hold, a thrust force is added to the rigid body of the player's ship
             - On left mouse button down/up
-                - Play/Pause thurst audio source
+                - Play/Pause thrust audio source
                 - Set jet engine particle system emission rate to high/low
             - On right mouse button fire the laser prefab and set the range of the fired laser to the damage and range settings based on the player.
             - Uses PlayerStats to determine thrust amount, firing rate, firing range, and laser damage.
             - A fire rate timer is used to limit the rate at which a player can fire; this stat can be upgraded in the player upgrade scene, and the range is for how far the laser can travel.
         - `EnemyController.cs`:
-            - Responsible for the AI movement logic of the enemy space ship.
+            - Responsible for the AI movement logic of the enemy spaceship.
             - If enemy collides with the player then they kill the player and scavenge some of their parts inventory.
             - Sets a random value of aggression and anxiety level for the enemy.
             - Aggression Level dictates how far a target can be before it will start pursuing.
             - Anxiety Level dictates how close an enemy will get to its target.
             - This is to create a small variety in the behavior of the enemy.
-            - Controlls the direction the enemy is facing by rotating towards its target.
-If the target is infront add thrust, up to a certain magnitude so that they don't go zooming through the scene.
+            - Controls the direction the enemy is facing by rotating towards its target.
+If the target is in front add thrust, up to a certain magnitude so that they don't go zooming through the scene.
-            - If the target is the player and they are ahead of the enemy then shoot at the player.
+            - If the target is the player, and they are ahead of the enemy then shoot at the player.
             - Uses EnemyStats to determine thrust amount, firing rate, firing range, and laser damage.
             - A fire rate timer is used to limit the rate at which a player can fire; this stat can be upgraded in the player upgrade scene, and the range is for how far the laser can travel.
             - TODO: Make a random variation that pursues pickups instead of the player to compete for resources.
         - `TrajectoryLine.cs`:
             - This component was the entire foundation for the idea of this game.
 I have been learning trigonometry and calculus the past year and I wanted to incorporate that into this game.
-So the idea of plotting the trajectory of a space ship with regards to the gravitational pull of multiple bodies inspired and informed the rest of the game's mechanics.
+So the idea of plotting the trajectory of a spaceship in regard to the gravitational pull of multiple bodies inspired and informed the rest of the game's mechanics.
-            - Responsible for plotting the trajectory of the ship given its mass, via Rigid Body physics, and the mass/gravitational force of all of the gravity fields acting on it in the game.
+            - Responsible for plotting the trajectory of the ship given its mass, via Rigid Body physics, and the mass/gravitational force of all the gravity fields acting on it in the game.
 The Trajectory Line will only render when there are gravitational forces being applied to the ship.
-Otherwise it will turn itself off.
+Otherwise, it will turn itself off.
             - For this component, I built a simple custom shader material that acts as the animation for the trajectory line.
-I used Photoshop to create the white to grey faded line, which is then offset over the course of the Line Renderer to show movement in that direction.
+I used Photoshop to create the white to gray faded line, which is then offset over the course of the Line Renderer to show movement in that direction.
             - TrajectoryLine uses the LineRenderer component attached to the game object to render a line with a given number of points on the along the line and a time offset which represents the time between each point on the line.
-            - For each point on the line, iterate over all of the gravity fields in play and add their forces together in order to get the position of the next point in the line renderer.
+            - For each point on the line, iterate over all the gravity fields in play and add their forces together in order to get the position of the next point in the line renderer.
-            - Due to the fact that the line renderer gets completely culled when any segment of it is outside of the camera view, validation is added to make sure that each new segment of the line is valid.
-If it is not, then fill the rest of the segment's positions to the last valid position.
+            - Due to the fact that the line renderer gets completely culled when any segment of it is outside the camera view, validation is added to make sure that each new segment of the line is valid.
+If it is not, then fill the rest with the segment's positions to the last valid position.
-            - TODO: The original idea was to use differential equations by implementing the Runge-Kutta method to calculate the force of all of the gravitational fields.
+            - TODO: The original idea was to use differential equations by implementing the Runge-Kutta method to calculate the force of all the gravitational fields.
 This however was taking too long to implement, so instead the more rudimentary Euler method is used.
         - `Laser.cs`:
             - Responsible for the movement and behavior of lasers shot by the player and enemies.
-            - The Range propery dictates the lifetime of the laser in seconds before it gets destroyed if it has not collided with anything.
+            - The Range property dictates the lifetime of the laser in seconds before it gets destroyed if it has not collided with anything.
             - It uses rigid body physics to add a force vector in the forward direction multiplied by the Speed constant to move/fire the laser.
-            - Uses a collisionBuffer/Timer to ignore collisions for a brief moment so as to not collide the shooter's collider.
+            - Uses a collisionBuffer/Timer to ignore collisions for a brief moment to not collide the shooter's collider.
             - On collision with an entity, it calls the entity's TakeDamage() function with the given damage amount.
             - It then plays the explosion sound and animation before destroying itself
         - `TrackPlayer.cs`:
             - Responsible for the camera tracking that keeps the player in the center of the screen.
             - The idea to use SmoothDamp is from a tutorial on smooth camera tracking.
-However some adjustment will need to be made in the future to properly use the damping amount.
+However, some adjustment will need to be made in the future to properly use the damping amount.
         - `FollowUV.cs`:
-            - Responsible for the bi directional parralax scrolling effect of the backgrounds that make it appear that the player is moving through space.
+            - Responsible for the bi-directional parallax scrolling effect of the backgrounds that make it appear that the player is moving through space.
-            - It is implemented on 3 different starfiels/nebula backgrounds, each with a different level of parralax to simulate things closer to the camera moving faster than those further away in the background by updating x and y offset of the material.
+            - It is implemented on 3 different star fields/nebula backgrounds, each with a different level of parallax to simulate things closer to the camera moving faster than those further away in the background by updating x and y offset of the material.
         - `LoadPlayerUpgradeScene.cs`:
-            - Responsible for taking the user to the Player Upgrade scene when they fly into the the space station.
+            - Responsible for taking the user to the Player Upgrade scene when they fly into the space station.
             - Attached the blue barrier game object with a capsule collider that detects when the player has entered the space station area and takes them to the player upgrade scene.
         - `Rotate.cs`:
-            - Responsible of adding constant rotation to objects on the X/Y/Z directions.
+            - Responsible for adding constant rotation to objects on the X/Y/Z directions.
             - This is used on components like planets, and the rings around the pickups to give them a rotation animation.
 - `/Shaders`:
     - `TrajectoryLine.shadergraph`: